keypup-io/cloudenvoy/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.

+For tests, run `rake` to run the tests.
+Note that Rails is not in context by default, which means Rails-specific test will not run.
+For tests including Rails-specific tests, run `bundle exec appraisal rails-7.0 rake` For all context-specific tests (incl.
+Rails), run the [appraisal tests](Appraisals) using `bundle exec appraisal rake`.

-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing